 Typical amenities in ryokan rooms

-Ryokan rooms are usually equipped with a sink, bathroom and Western style toilet; however, older or budget ryokan may only provide shared toilets and sinks in common areas outside of your room.
+Ryokan rooms are usually equipped with a sink, bathroom and Western-style toilet; however, older or budget ryokan may only provide shared toilets and sinks in common areas outside of your room.
 Ryokan also typically provide a television, mini fridge and a safe in each room, along with complementary amenities such as small washcloths for the bath, toothbrushes and tea for every guest.

-Towels and yukata are provided as well, but are not meant to be taken home.
+Bath towels and yukata are provided as well, but are not meant to be taken home.
 Yukata can be worn during your entire stay at the ryokan including to meals, to the bath and to bed.